Transform What Holds You Back Into What Lifts You Up

 Whatever the outcome, Anchors to Rockets helps prime our mind to expect and recognize favorable opportunity; what psychologist call predictive encoding.

-Before hurrying to her next session this designer looks up from her notes with a new energy and says;
+Before hurrying to her next session, this designer looked up from her notes with a new energy and said;

 “Oh yes, I can totally do this.”